mafshin/Interview-Assignment/README.md

 # Feature 2
 For Task 4, we assume that new rule only applies to digital cameras which are insurable.
+Also this rule is only effective for an order (via /order endpoint).

 # Feature 3
 For this task, we assume that added surcharge per product type is kept in memory, so it will reset between Insurance Api restarts.
+Also the surcharge rate is applied to /product endpoint in addition to /order endpoint.